wither/Notes/thm/gallery/README.md

 ![](images/burpsocat.png)

-> Have a istener open to get an interactive shell
+> Have a listener open to get an interactive shell

 ![](images/socat.png)